swift502/Krteq/README.md

 ### Why no RGB?

-The simple backlighting was easier to implement and reduced the amount of components that could fail, which aligned with this project's goal of maximizing longevity.
+The simple backlighting was easier to implement and reduced the number of components that could fail, which aligned with this project's goal of maximizing longevity.

 ## Documentation